 The educational materials that I offer focus on talking as the basis for the production of comedy material, then “writing down” that talking for structural changes, editing, etc. – not the other way around.

-Here’s a testimonial that I not too long ago:
+Here’s a testimonial that I got not long ago:

 Thank you!
 I purchased your Killer StandUp course in February.
 I studied every lesson, listened to every example, and followed your instructions to the letter.
 My friends/family kept giving me advice, but I stuck to my guns and did it your way.